 “All we have to fear is fear itself.
 And I’m not afraid of you.”

-She turned around hands still in her pockets and resumed her spot in the middle of the room, equidistant from hope, faith, and love.
-Hope stopped whimpering, faith stood tall, and love was once again love.
+She turned around hands still in her pockets and resumed her spot in the middle of the room, equidistant from Hope, Faith, and Love.
+Hope stopped whimpering, Faith stood tall, and Love was once again love.
 Fear stood straight and took in the sights.
 He tried to yell and slam his foot into the ground but it no longer echoed.
-The wall opened behind him and suddenly he began to fall backward into the void.
+The wall opened behind him and suddenly he began to fall backwards into the void.
 He tried desperately to hang on to something, anything at all to remain in control, and tried to yell.
 His black eyes, no longer piercing, simply faded until they became a part of the darkness the rest of his body had sunk into.
 She never glanced in his direction.
 She knew something that they didn’t know but they couldn’t figure it out.
 Suddenly, big footsteps sounded in the distance.
-The weight of each step shook the ground so hard the door hinges almost lost their grip to the frame.
+The weight of each step shook the ground so hard the door hinges almost lost their grip on the frame.
 The walls struggled to hold the ceiling up and the floor could barely hold onto gravity’s hand.
 When the footsteps ceased, a loud exhale came from the other side of the door.
 The heat of breath slithered under the door.
 Silence gripped the room and everybody held their breath.
 A loud pounding broke silence’s grip on their throats and they began to worry as the door quivered unnaturally.
 All eyes were on her as they screamed for direction.
 What do we do?
 Those words echoed over and over around the room.
 She simply stared at the door, hair blowing back with each pound only to rest on her shoulders again, hands still in her pockets, feet firm on the ground, and eyes never breaking contact.
-Her eyes circled the room once more, resting on love, hope, and faith each for a couple seconds.
-Her eyes landed back on faith.
+Her eyes circled the room once more, resting on Love, Hope, and Faith each for a couple seconds.
+Her eyes landed back on Faith.
 She nodded her head slightly and returned her gaze to the door.

 “I’m not a coward.
 Things will be okay.
 I believe.”